chrischow/dataandstuff/next/2018-09-29-the-modelling-process.md

 ### Encoding Schemes
 Essentially, the encoding schemes - *the way features are coded* - affect the final accuracy of the machine learning models we feed the data into.
 For example, the way we choose to bin numeric features and the type of encoding method we use on categorical features will impact different machine learning models in unique ways.
 Thus, for each machine learning model, we must test out various combinations of encoding schemes (for the different features).

 The table below shows the various ways we can encode each feature.
-This means that we need to run a total of **24 models** to test out all encoding schemes per model.
-Since we're fitting 7 machine learning models (more on this later), we need a total of **168 models** to find the optimal encoding scheme for each model.
+This means that we need to run a total of **24 models** to test out all encoding schemes per model because we can optimise the schemes one feature at a time.

 |     Feature     | Numeric? |   Ordinal?  | One-hot? | Binary? | Stats? | Total Ways |
 |:---------------:|:--------:|:-----------:|:--------:|:-------:|:------:|:----------:|